azardilis/fa_metabolism/doc/notes.md

 reflected in later formalisms about concurrent and distributed systems like process algebras of various forms with the most important representative being pi-calculus.
-Being a calculus it follows from the tradtion of lamba-calculus and its operational semantics is defined in terms of syntax manipulation (rewrite/reduction rules).
+Being a calculus it follows from the tradition of lambda-calculus and its operational semantics is defined in terms of syntax manipulation (rewrite/reduction rules).
 While in lambda-calculus(model of individual process) the reduction rules are about function application- calculation-, the rewrite rules for